MUSINGS ON EXPERIENCE, TRANSFORMATION, STRATEGY AND MORE

 Literally, by helping the companies I worked for differentiate.
 Metaphorically, by enriching their customers’ lives.
 Every exponential curve eventually takes you by surprise.
 Even if you’re watching.

-AuthorAlain Thys is an experience architect who helps organisations drive profit and transformation through experience.
+AuthorAlain Thys helps leaders in large organisations drive profit and growth through customer transformation.
 Archives

 Categories